C. The Widespread Increase in Nonmajor Enrollment

 In addition to a phenomenal increase in computer science majors [B. Growth of CS Majors], there is a large increase in the number of nonmajors taking computing courses.
 Increases in the number of nonmajors are occurring throughout the curriculum (i.e., at the introductory course level, in mid-level courses, and in upper-level courses).
 Any analysis that only considers the growth of computer science majors therefore underrepresents the increased demand that units are trying to meet.
 In order to fully understand the demand that exists, we need to also consider the large increase of nonmajors taking computing courses.

-An overview of the nonmajor growth in computing courses, based on survey course-level data collected, can be found in Figure C.1 (see [A. CRA Committee] and [H. Methodology] for details on the course data collected).
+An overview of the nonmajor growth in computing courses, based on courses surveyed from both doctoral- and non-doctoral granting units, can be found in Figure C.1 (see [A. CRA Committee] and [H. Methodology] for details on the course data collected).
 Between 2005 and 2015, in representative courses primarily intended for majors, the number of nonmajors in computing courses increased at a rate equal to or greater than the increase in majors.
 For the intro majors course, majors increased by 152% and nonmajors by 177%; for the mid-level course, majors increased by 152% and nonmajors by 251%; and for the upper-level course, majors increased by 165% and nonmajors by 143%.
 This data is from both the doctoral- and non-doctoral granting units that responded to the CRA Enrollment Survey.

 Figure C.1: Cumulative nonmajor enrollment (red) and major enrollment (blue) in computing courses at doctoral- and non-doctoral granting units from 2005 to 2015.
 The number in parentheses in each category indicates sample size.